| |

 Once your smoker is rolling smoke, turn it up to 300 degrees!

 Set your dish in the smoker once it’s to temp and allow it to smoke.
-No need to stir the dip, keep an eye monitor your pellet level or chips if needed.
+No need to stir the dip, keep an eye on your pellet level or chips if needed.

 Remove and serve!!